bennn/dissertation/dissertation/scrbl/README.md

 - [ ] st canonical forms ... mention in sec 4.3 supports optimization
          put lemmas into 4.6.X ... what do they look like? ditto JFP
 - [ ] st fig5 colors, descriptions are wrong so pick new colors anyway
+- [ ] st2 sec 5.3 fig 51? tr-pipeline, draw forks for transient
+- [ ] st2 (next page) "ensure ... get-field / send succeed" HEY its not
+      succeed , be clear about object members check
+- [ ] st2 remove (Syntaxof Symbol) too weird
+- [ ] st2 explain why (All (A) (Box A)) is sound, or give simpler example
+- [ ] st2 121 say that occurrence types are a general problem, not new to transient
+- [ ] st2 fig57 are all PR's merged? say so
+- [ ] st2 5.4 more about experimental conditions ... sw versions, commits (at top)
+- [ ] st2 fig59 copy to appendix that goes beyond 20x to the worst
+- [ ] st2 fig65 remove decimals from big numbers (dungeon) try a color scale
+          or at least bold for bad ones
+- [ ] st2 c6 fig68 put all typing rules in appendix, or here
+- [ ] st2 \Gamma_0 -> \Gamma
+- [ ] st2 sum -> plus
+- [ ] st2 rename "Completion" section to "Compilation" be clear that the completing step is an essential part of compiling
+- [ ] st2 (nearby) bad figures, too far from text
+- [ ] st2 fig76 add E defenition, we are compatible with respect to E
+- [ ] st2 (TS def) avoid type U lang U pun .... maybe just say "language" more
+- [ ] st2 TS add sentence about how to articulate errors (finer context / InvariantErr)
+- [ ] st2 6.2.1 cite stepping-stones ...
+You Want When, Advanced Mac., Lang as Lib
+- [ ] st2 6.2.2 unclear call_f explanation, rewrite
+- [ ] st2 6.2.3 tu-utils from Neil Toronto, give credit
+- [ ] st2 6.3.1 move emails to citations, add title date author, give credit
+      "people actually wrote them" instead of simple links
+- [ ] st2 xx cite Findler Blume about Any ... least restrictive contract ... any/c vs none/c
+- [ ] st2 fig81 change 42 to symbol, thats what we'd like to allow but overapproximately reject
+- [ ] st2 (No Missing Wrappers) cite wrapper-eq papers ...
+Thiemann, Miller ... search for more
+- [ ] st2 (External Data) "Deep is eager" major simplification ... refer to TR choices instead
+- [ ] st2 7.2 vitousek is not whole-program, be clear about their boundary assumption
+- [ ] st2 7.2 vitousek reports no-jit results, already answers the "jit essential" question
+      the wonder is whether non-jit can do so well
+- [ ] st2 7.3 cite Allende Garcia Tanter about ooplsa ... fortified types ...
+- [ ] st2 8 say where quote came from, if anon. survey then fine

 - [-] fh review mcallester, kaist, rehof ... think semantic again

 - [ ] blame-trail: matthias asked for a handmade bug in acquire that goes 6-7 hops away